Roboy/memory/docs/Usage/1_getting_started.rst

 --------------------------------------------------

 For further development we recommend using Intellij IDEA IDE.
-The community edition is availiable here: `Download IDEA <https://www.jetbrains.com/idea/download/>`_.
+The community edition is available here: `Download IDEA <https://www.jetbrains.com/idea/download/>`_.

 If you are eligible, we suggest applying for `this package <https://www.jetbrains.com/student/>`_ containing the full versions of JetBrains software for free.